X7J92/VGNet/README.md

 ## Training

-The following is an example of model training on the RefCOCOg dataset.
+The following is an example of model training on the referit dataset.
 ```
-python -m torch.distributed.launch --nproc_per_node=4 --use_env train.py --config configs/VLTVG_R50_gref.py
+python -m torch.distributed.launch --nproc_per_node=4 --use_env train.py --config configs/VGNet_R101_referit.py
 ```
-We train the model on 4 GPUs with a total batch size of 64 for 90 epochs.
+We train the model on 4 GPUs(4090) with a total batch size of 64 for 90 epochs.
-The model and training hyper-parameters are defined in the configuration file ``VLTVG_R50_gref.py``.
+The model and training hyper-parameters are defined in the configuration file ``VLTVG_R101_referit.py``.
 We prepare the configuration files for different datasets in the ``configs/`` folder.